toolstack/ToolStack-WP-Utilities/README.md

 To do so, add the following lines:

 	include_once( 'ToolStack-WP-Utilities.class.php' );
-	$TSU = new ToolStack_WP_Utilities_V2_4( 'my_plugin_slug' );
+	$TSU = new ToolStack_WP_Utilities_V2_5( 'my_plugin_slug', __FILE__ );

 This should be done early in your plugin so you have access to the utilities as soon as possible.

 There are three items to note in the above code:

 1. The class name includes the version number.
 This is done to avoid version conflicts as others will have included the class in their plugins as well.
 2. 'my_plugin_slug' is used in several places inside the code and should be unique, contain no spaces and not be version dependent.
-If it is left blank, the plugin install directory will be used.
+If it is left blank, the lowercase plugin install directory will be used.
+3. The second parameter should be the plugin's primary file name, this is used to set the plugin_dir and plugin_url variables.
+You can leave it blank and it will use the utilities file name, but this may cause unexpected results if the class has already been loaded by another plugin.
-3. $TSU should be replaced with a unique vairable name for your plugin.
+4. $TSU should be replaced with a unique vairable name for your plugin.

 ### Class creation ###

-During the class creation there are only two things done:
+During the class creation there are three things done:

 1. The plugin slug is determined.
+2. The plugin_dir and plugin_url public variables are set.
-2. The plugin options are loaded from the WordPress options table.
+3. The plugin options are loaded from the WordPress options table.

 The plugin slug is used as the key name for the options for the plugin.